 Record of Crossrail Ltd staff expenses and gifts & hospitality

-- Crossrail Ltd Expenses up to end of Q4 2018
+- Crossrail Ltd - Expenses up to the end of January 2022

-- Crossrail Ltd - Staff Gifts and Hospitality up to end of Q4 2018
+- Crossrail Ltd - Staff Gifts and Hospitality up to the end of January 2022

-Details of all expenditure over £500 up to the 2017/18 financial year end are published on this page.
-These reports are available in both comma delimited format (CSV) and portable document format (PDF), and are listed chronologically below.
+All expenditures over £500 are published.
 This excludes items in accordance with exemptions available under the Freedom of Information Act 2000 and the Environmental Information Regulations 2004.

-All expenditure over £500 for the 2018/19 financial year and beyond will be published on the Transport for London (TfL) transparency website.
+This information - CRL expenditure over £500 - is also published on the Transport for London (TfL) website.

 Fraud Prevention and Detection